dacbd/blog/content/posts/yubikeys-for-ssh-and-git/index.md

 draft: true
 hidemeta: false
 comments: false
-description: "How I setup a yubikey for ssh & git code signing"
+description: "How to setup your yubikey for ssh & git signing"
 canonicalURL: "https://canonical.url/to/page"
 disableHLJS: true # to disable highlightjs
 disableShare: false